 Consolidation of Share Capital

-The company can also fix Change in Share Capital by consolidating the smaller classifications shares into broader classifications.If consolidation and division appears in changes in the voting percentage of shareholders, it must not take effect except the Tribunal confirms it subsequently:
+The company can also fix Change in Share Capital by consolidating the smaller classifications shares into broader classifications.If consolidation and division appears in changes in the voting percentage of shareholders, it must not take effect except the Tribunal confirms it subsequently.

-An application must be filled in Form No. NCLT-1 concurrently with the particulars included in Annexure-B.The application must include the following:-
+An application must be filled in Form No. NCLT-1 concurrently with the particulars included in Annexure-B.The application must include the following:

 Conversion of Share Capital

 The company can go for Change in Share Capital by transforming the fully paid-up shares into the Stock.
 The re-conversion of the stocks toward fully paid up shares can also be done additionally.
-The Conversion of loan into equity share capital is the standard & reliable model to raise capital without direct investments.
+The Conversion of loan into equity share capital is the standard and reliable model to raise capital without direct investments.
 In pursuant to take out a smooth business in India at times, in that case, the debt gets transformed into share capital.